Kalu Idika Kalu

-Kalu Idika Kalu (born October 14, 1939) is a Nigerian politician.
-He served as Finance Minister of Nigeria, Minister of National planning and Transportation Minister and also twice served as the minister of finance.
+Kalu Idika Kalu (born 14 October 1939) is a Nigerian politician.
+He was finance minister twice, minister of national planning and transportation minister.
 He was a presidential aspirant in the 2003 Nigeria general elections under the platform of The New Nigeria Peoples Party (NNPP).

 Early life

-Kalu Idika Kalu was born in Ebem Ohafia, Abia state, southeastern Nigeria.
-He is of the Ibo people which is one of the largest tribes in Nigeria.
+Kalu was born in Owerri, Imo state, southeastern Nigeria.
+He is from Ebem Ohafia in Abia state Nigeria.
+He is from Ibo tribe in Nigeria.

 He studied at Kings College Lagos from 1954 to 1960 where he obtained a Bachelor of Science in Economics in 1964.
-Kalu also obtained a Masters of Arts in Economics in 1965, as well as a Doctorate Degree in Economic Development and Public Finance in 1972 from the University of Wisconsin.
+Kalu also obtained a Masters of Arts in Economics in 1965, as well as a Doctorate Degree in economic development and public finance in 1972 from the University of Wisconsin.
 He was a Stimson Fellow while attending Yale University.

 Career

-He was a founding member of the Justice party, but ran for President on the platform of New Nigeria Peoples Party (NNPP) during the 2003 general elections.
+He was a founding member of the Justice Party, but ran for president on the platform of NNPP during the 2003 Nigerian presidential election.

-He participated in research work on developing countries and lectured at the university level.
-While at the World Bank East Asia and Pacific Programs Department, Kalu contributed significantly to micro- and macro- economic work on the economies of Japan, Korea, Taiwan and Hong Kong.
+He participated in research work on developing countries and lectured at university level.
+While at the World Bank East Asia and Pacific Programs Department, Kalu contributed significantly to micro- and macro-economic work on the economies of Japan, Korea, Taiwan and Hong Kong.

-He served in various official positions in Nigeria and outside of Nigeria including;
+He held various official positions in Nigeria and outside Nigeria including: